Dairy & Acne – All you need to know

 Interestingly, a huge new study came out last month, which is the first large and high-quality study in this area.
 It was a “meta-analysis of observational studies” which is one of the highest quality study designs out there in food studies like this.

-They basically searched huge scientific computer files of information for all of the studies published in this area (a very long process which I am very familar with) and pulled the studies together to create one overall result.
+They basically searched huge scientific computer files of information for all of the studies published in this area (a very long process which I am very familiar with) and pulled the studies together to create one overall result.

 The observational studies that they pulled together, are a study design where they watch large groups of people over time and look at their dietary intake through food recalls and food diaries.
 They then see who has/hasn’t developed acne.
 Observational study designs have their limits, but they are the easiest studies to try when looking at population diets and medicine based results like acne.